-- Develop a coordinated and documented approach to implementing or enhancing law enforcement-behavioral health responses for individuals with MI and CMISA who are involved with the criminal justice system. - Engage in regular training and technical assistance activities with the BJA training and technical assistance partner, to include completion of the planning and implementation guide. - Outline plans for obtaining the necessary support to sustain and continue the proposed collaboration program following the conclusion of federal support.
+- Develop a coordinated and documented approach to implementing or enhancing services for individuals with MI and CMISA involved in the justice system corresponding to an activity above (1-3) or planned as a cross-system approach. - Initiate the implementation phase once the requirements of the planning phase are complete and continue to implement for the remaining time of the grant. - Engage in regular training and technical assistance activities with the BJA training and technical assistance partner. - Outline plans for obtaining necessary support to sustain and continue the proposed collaboration program following the conclusion of federal support.